 There’s something special about beautiful paper!
 And writing by hand is a different skill than typing.
 You really have to think about what you’re going to say before you jump in.

-Then there’s the important skill of learning how to address an envelope that you want your kids to learn.
+Then there’s the critical skill of learning how to address an envelope that you want your kids to learn.

-You can find stationary in so many different styles.
+You can find this fancy writing paper in many different styles.
 Characters, animals, floral patterns, and more are available.
 So find something that you know your child would love and go with that.

-Then get them Grandma’s address (or a friend who moved away, or …) and encourage them to write.
+Then get them Grandma’s address (or a friend who moved away, or someone else …) and encourage them to write.
 You might even take a trip to the post office together to mail it.

 10. Blog Hosting